breadam/startup-istanbul-hackathon/README.md

 ## Screenshots from Development
-We had an Online-Ofline mixed experience in this Hackathon.
+We had an Online-Offline mixed experience during this Hackathon.
 For offline meetings we used our local Starbucks and for online sessions ve used Koding, Join.me, TeamViewer, Skype, Gmail and even Facebook.

 ![StartupIstanbul](http://i.imgur.com/smkKwQS.png)